Vitek-Lab/MSstatsConvert/.github/CONTRIBUTING.md

-# Contributing to MSstats
+# Contributing to MSstatsConvert

-Thank you for considering contributing to the MSstas package.
+Thank you for considering contributing to the MSstatsConvert package.
 This document aims to help you take the right steps to file a bug report (report an issue), request a new feature, fix a typo or propose code changes.